Scale-discretised ridgelet transform on the sphere: Spherical Ridgelet Transform

 \section{Spherical Ridgelet Transform}

 We present a novel spherical ridgelet transform on the sphere by composing the spherical Radon transform and the scale-discretised wavelet transform.
-Our construction permits an explicit inverse transform to synthesise antipodal signals from their ridgelet coefficients exactly and satisfies a number of additional desirable properties that are lacking in alternative constructions.
+Our construction permits an explicit inverse transform to synthesise antipodal signals from their ridgelet coefficients exactly and satisfies a number of additional desirable properties.
+For a complete review of scale-discretized wavelets see \cite{wiaux:2007:sdw, leistedt:s2let_axisym, mcewen:2013:waveletsxv, mcewen:s2let_spin, mcewen:s2let_localisation}.